sedyh/awesome-ebitengine/README.md

 ### Wiki

-Please visit our [wiki](../../wiki) for a curated list of the helpful articles and best practices about Ebiten.
+Please visit our [wiki](../../wiki) for a curated list of the helpful articles and best practices about Ebitengine.

 If you have a great article or tutorial, please submit it through issues.